thunderbird/thunderbird-android/docs/architecture/adr/0002-ui-wrap-material-components-in-atomic-design-system.md

 ## Status

-- **Proposed**
+- **Accepted**

 ## Context

-As we continue developing our Jetpack Compose application, we find a need to increase the consistency, reusability, and maintainability of our UI components.
-Currently, we are using Material components directly throughout our application.
-This leads to a lack of uniformity and increases the complexity of changes as the same modifications must be implemented multiple times across different screens.
+As we continued developing our Jetpack Compose application, we found a need to increase the consistency, reusability, and maintainability of our user interface (UI) components.
+We have been using Material components directly throughout our application.
+This lead to a lack of uniformity and increases the complexity of changes as the same modifications had to be implemented multiple times across different screens.

 ## Decision

-We are proposing to create a new atomic design system where Material components are wrapped into our own 'atomic' components.
-For instance, we would have components such as `AtomicButton`, `AtomicText`, etc. These atomic components will encapsulate Material components with predefined styles and behaviors.
+To address these challenges, we've decided to adopt an [Atomic Design System](../../../core/ui/compose/designsystem/README.md) as a foundation for our application UI.

-This approach will be taken further to develop more complex 'molecule' and 'organism' components by combining these atomic components.
-We will also define 'templates' as layout structures and 'pages' as specific instances of these templates to build a complete user interface.
+This system encapsulates Material components within our [own components](../../../core/ui/compose/designsystem/), organized into categories of _atoms_, _molecules_, and _organisms_.
+We also defined _templates_ as layout structures that can be flexibly combined to construct _pages_.
+These components collectively form the building blocks that we are using to construct our application's UI.

 ## Consequences

 - **Positive Consequences**

   - Increased reusability of components across the application, reducing code duplication.
-  - More consistent UI across the entire application.
+  - More consistent UI and uniform styling across the entire application.
   - Improved maintainability, as changes to a component only need to be made in one place.

 - **Negative Consequences**